Table of Contents

 Hemp farming is fast becoming a popular industry due to its wide range of therapeutic and manufacturing uses.
-Many systems already exist for monitoring indoor hemp cultivation facilities, such as Urban-Gro and Braingrid, bringing novel, Internet of Things solutions into the hemp space.
+Many monitoring systems already exist for indoor hemp and cannabis cultivation facilities, such as Urban-Gro and Braingrid, bringing novel, Internet of Things solutions into the hemp space.

 Now that hemp is a fully legal agricultural commodity, more farmers are choosing to grow hemp outdoors.
 Within the CBD oil extraction industry, hemp is often found growing in a greenhouse.
 Both options are rising in popularity for hemp, meaning that monitoring systems for use in these environments are necessary.

 Learn the requirements for effective monitoring systems, and take a look at some of the key players within the hemp cultivation industry.